nextapps-de/mikado/README.md

 You have 2 options in this situation:

-1. do not manually change dom properties or states (instead change all through rendering templates)
+1. do not manually change dom properties or states which are part of a template expression (instead change all through rendering templates)
 2. using the <a href="#cache-helpers">caching helpers</a> which Mikado provides you exactly to this purpose.
 3. using <a href="#view.sync">view.sync()</a> as a fallback